oliverklee/ext-seminars/Documentation/EN/KnownProblems/Index.rst

 - The inlining of CSS in HTML emails is available in Composer-mode only as this feature makes use of a third-party library.

+- If you are using the sites feature in TYPO3 with languages other than English, and you are using rn_base in a version < 1.14.1, you will also need to set the `config.language` TypoScript setup variable to have the labels in the registration form and front-end editor translated to the selected language.
+  (This problem has been solved in rn_base 1.14.1.)

 - The front-end editor does not work with MySQL/MariaDB in strict mode.
 You will need to remove `STRICT_TRANS_TABLES` from `sql_mode`: